 A lot of what we call ‘LED Art’ is actually street art created by guerrilla artists, temporary art pieces that are placed in public places and are designed to draw attention to political and social issues.
 Due to its affordability, compactness, and brightness, LED lighting is a great means of adding dramatic effect and increasing the visibility of the message the artist is trying to convey – whether through painting, sculpture etc.

-Most of the LED ‘art’ we have look at so far is not what you would call conventional aesthetic art, ie compositions that, like conventional painting, drawing, and sculpture, are designed to last and be appreciated down the generations due to their enduring beauty and other aesthetic qualities.
+Most of the LED ‘art’ we have look at so far is not what you would call conventional aesthetic art, ie compositions that, like conventional painting, drawing, corporate art, and sculpture, are designed to last and be appreciated down the generations due to their enduring beauty and other aesthetic qualities.
 And, yet, such pieces that incorporate LED technology are beginning to appear at shows and in galleries as well.
 One well-known artist who uses LED in her work is Jenny Holzer.
 Another is Meeli Koiva (or Mery Crystal Ra), most famous for her art installation called ‘Reactive River’.

 There you have it, then!
 LED Art is very real, though still, in reality, one of the budding art movements of the 21st century.
 As LED technology continues to progress, and artists become more and more aware of it’s potential, who knows what artistic possibilities lie in store.
 The future looks bright, and in more ways than one.